Rules of Golf

 USGA Rules will govern play at all times.

 SDJGA Hardcard and Local Rules are also in effect unless otherwise noted.

 Age Division Assignments

 Members are required to play in their designated age division unless their birthday moves them into the next division in the middle of the season.
 A player may decide to move up early for purposes of qualifying for the IMG Academy Junior World Championships or for end of the year awards at the SDJGA Awards Banquet.
 Any points earned prior to moving up divisions will not carry over to the older division.
 Any player attempting to qualify for the IMG Academy Junior World Championships in July must do so in the age division they would play in for that event.
 See Junior World Qualifying for more details.

-Caddies will be permitted in ALL 10-Under events, as well as all age divisions for Social Circuit events.
-IMG Academy Junior World Open Qualifiers and SDJGA POY Series events will NOT allow caddies for 11-12, 13-14, and Championship divisions. *UPDATED FOR 2017* – SDJGA Caddie Local Rule – Caddies are not permitted on the putting green.
+Caddies will be permitted in ALL 10-Under division tournaments.
+IMG Academy Junior World Open Qualifiers and SDJGA POY Series events will NOT allow caddies for 11-12, 13-14, and Championship divisions. *UPDATED* – SDJGA Caddie Local Rule – Caddies are not permitted on the putting green.
 Caddies may discuss the strategy of a putt prior to the player’s turn to play, but once the player steps on to the putting green communication should end.
 This includes caddies not being permitted to assist in the alignment of the junior’s ball, putter, or putting stance from an adjacent area near the putting green.
-Junior’s will handle all pulling, tending and replacing the flagstick.
+Junior’s will handle all pulling, tending and replacing the flag stick.

 Code of Conduct Policy